 Fire safety design requirements for schools

-Following the Ministry’s Fire and Safety Design Requirements for Schools means that you, as a board of trustees, will comply with the legislation around fire safety when you do any building work at your school.
+Following the Ministry’s Fire and Safety Design Requirements for Schools means that you, as a board, will comply with the legislation around fire safety when you do any building work at your school.

 - Fire and Safety Design Requirements for Schools